uppedtrout/Better-config/README.md

 the Door by mistake, his own personal Gate to the Abyss, and was forced to cross its threshold into the Unknown.
 We may never know.
 Or, we may wish we never had.
-The Editor New York, New York October 12, 1975Downloaded from www.holybooks.com CHART OF COMPARISONS
+The Editor New York, New York October 12, 1975
+CHART OF COMPARISONS
 (showing some relationships to be found between the mythos of Lovecraft, the magick of Crowley, and the faith of Sumer.)